The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: ANALYSIS

-\paragraph{Trends in CO luminosity} The CO line luminosity $L_{CO}$ measured in this sample shows trends that are sometimes different or even opposite in the two types of lines (top of Figure \ref{fig:corr_grid}): in particular, in triangular lines $L_{CO}$ presents a large scatter without an obvious trend as a function of $M_{\star}$, while in double-peak lines there is a strong positive correlation above 1~M$_{\odot}$.
-Other notable trends in $L_{CO}$ are with disk inclination, infrared index $n_{13-30}$, and millimeter dust disk radius \citep[which, excluding the weakest objects that are disks with inner cavities, presents an interesting anti-correlation similar to that found in water in][]{banz20}.
-The trends observed in $L_{CO}$ are analyzed and discussed in Perez Chavez et al., in prep.
+\paragraph{Trends in CO luminosity} For reference to trends observed in water emission, we first describe trends in the CO line luminosity $L_{\rm{CO}}$. $L_{\rm{CO}}$ as measured in this sample shows trends that are sometimes different or even opposite in the two types of lines (top of Figure \ref{fig:corr_grid}): in particular, in triangular lines $L_{\rm{CO}}$ presents a large scatter without an obvious trend as a function of $M_{\star}$, while in double-peak lines there is a strong positive correlation above 1~M$_{\odot}$ (and similarly is observed in $L_{\rm{acc}}$).
+Other notable trends in $L_{\rm{CO}}$ are with disk inclination, infrared index $n_{13-30}$, and millimeter dust disk radius $R_{\rm{disk}}$; the latter, excluding the weakest objects that are disks with inner cavities, presents an interesting anti-correlation similar to that found in water in \citet{banz20}.
+The trends observed in $L_{\rm{CO}}$ are analyzed and discussed in Perez Chavez et al., in prep.

 \paragraph{Trends in 2.9~$\mu$m water luminosity} The 2.9~$\mu$m water sample was biased toward disks around T~Tauri stars with moderate to high accretion rates \citep{banz17}, resulting in perceived high detection rates ($\sim45\%$, Table \ref{tab:water_surveys}).
 The relatively small sample in this case does not allow to report strong trends, apart from a general agreement with those observed in CO.